Most series finales are awful.

 Eight people from The Island manage to escape and return home in the present day.

-2007: The group who left The Island in 2005 hatch a plan to return by clashing another airplane.
+2007: The group who left The Island in 2005 hatch a plan to return by crashing another airplane.
 It works, though some are vaulted into the past (1960s).

 After a series of battles and convoluted missions, Hurley becomes The Island’s protector, naming Benjamin Linus as his adviser.
 They stay on The Island.
 The only other surviving main characters–Kate, Sawyer, Claire, Miles, Frank, and Richard–escape The Island permanently.